 Submitting a Danish declaration online

 If you pay tax in Denmark, you must also declare tax there.
-In the beginning of March, you will find your årsopgørelse or declaration in TastSelv on Skat's website.
+In the beginning of March, you will find your tax assessment notice (årsopgørelse) in TastSelv on Skattestyrelsen's website.
 Here you will also find information about what fields you need to fill in.
 You can find further information on how to fill in your Danish tax declaration at Øresunddirekt when the declaration time approaches.

 E-declaring with TastSelv

-You fill in your declaration via SKAT's electronic service TastSelv.
-With your Danish CPR number and a TastSelv code, which is sent to your home after you have registered with SKAT, you log in to TastSelv, and from there you will have access to your årsopgørelse, as well as your other Danish tax documents.
-If you forget your code, you can request a new code from SKAT's website.
-You can also use your NemID to log in.
+You fill in your declaration via Skattestyrelsen's electronic service TastSelv.
+You use your NemID to log in and from there you will have access to your årsopgørelse, as well as your other Danish tax documents.
+You can also use your Danish CPR number and a TastSelv code to log on.
+If you forget your code, you can request a new code from Skattestyrelsen's website.

 When you use TastSelv, you can see the result of your tax declaration on the screen.
-You can also test declaring in different ways (e.g. limited tax liability or border passage rule) to see which is the most profitable for you.
-You can find more information on the different tax models in our article about deductions for the different taxation modes.
+You can find information on the different tax models in our article about deductions for the different taxation modes.

 Do I have to declare my Danish income in Sweden?